MalloZup/saint-build/README.md

 [saintb-config.edn.example](saintb-config.edn.example)

-The config example is well documented with all the informations.
-For more details look at specifications, below.
+See [specification](doc/specification.md) for more details.

 1) Startup the daemon:

-The configuration file should be on the same dir PWD as the daemon;

-alternatively, you can set up the ENV variable `CONFIG_FILE_PATH` for config file in other locations.

 Start with

 `java -jar saint-build-VERSION-standalone.jar`

+The configuration file should be on the same dir PWD as the daemon;

+* the ENV variable `CONFIG_FILE_PATH` setup  config file from other locations.

 # Features: